At precisely high noon, thousands of would-be settlers make a mad dash into the newly opened Oklahoma Territory to claim cheap land.

 The events that day at Fort Reno on the western border were typical.
 At 11:50 a.m., soldiers called for everyone to form a line.
 When the hands of the clock reached noon, the cannon of the fort boomed, and the soldiers signaled the settlers to start.
 With the crack of hundreds of whips, thousands of Boomers streamed into the territory in wagons, on horseback, and on foot.
 All told, from 50,000 to 60,000 settlers entered the territory that day.
 By nightfall, they had staked thousands of claims either on town lots or quarter section farm plots.
 Towns like Norman, Oklahoma City, Kingfisher, and Guthrie sprang into being almost overnight.

-An extraordinary display of both the pioneer spirit and the American lust for land, the first Oklahoma land rush was also plagued by greed and fraud.
+An extraordinary display of the American settler lust for land, the first Oklahoma land rush was also plagued by greed and fraud.
 Cases involving “Sooners”–people who had entered the territory before the legal date and time–overloaded courts for years to come.
 The government attempted to operate subsequent runs with more controls, eventually adopting a lottery system to designate claims.
 By 1905, white Americans owned most of the land in Indian Territory.
 Two years later, the area once known as Indian Territory entered the Union as a part of the new state of Oklahoma.